The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Results

 Figure \ref{fig:face_stack} illustrates the formation of young stars at intervals of 1 Gyr, displaying young stars (blue and purple) overlaid on the face-on projections of the stacked surface density distribution.
 In the bulgeless model, active star formation occurs along the spirals and at the innermost center.
 As already shown in the gas distribution (Fig. \ref{fig:face_gas}), this model fails to develop a NSD and NSR for not being able to build up a stable nuclear gas disk.
 Meanwhile, the bulge models form the nuclear gas disks earlier with the more massive bulge, leading to earlier NSD emergence in model r1c14b10.
 Also, the more massive bulge produces initially the larger NSD.
-In fact, the presence of NSDs is found more frequently in early-type galaxies in the Hubble Space Telescope observations \citep{bosch98}.
 As seen in the zoomed-in view of the nuclear gas disk (Fig. \ref{fig:face_gas}), gas depletion from active star formation also creates an inner gap in the young stellar distribution between the center and the ring.
 Consequently, new stars form primarily at the center and along the outer edge of the nuclear gas disk, where bar-driven inflows intersect the nuclear gas ring.
 By the end of evolution, approximately half the initial gas mass has converted to new stars, making voids around the bar and inside the nuclear ring more prominent.
 Despite shorter and weaker bars in the bulge models, the final nuclear ring size scales with initial bulge mass.
 This suggests that, in our isolated models without external gas supply, the nuclear ring size depends more on the initial central gas reservoir set by the bulge than on bar-driven inflows.